aws/karpenter-provider-aws/docs/DESIGN.md

 Another option would be use ObjectMetricsSpec and ExternalMetricsSpec and omit pod-specific metrics APIs.
 This generically covers metrics for both in-cluster and external objects (i.e.  custom.metrics.k8s.io and external.metrics.k8s.io).
 This approach is cleaner from the perspective of a node autoscaler, but makes future alignment with the HPA more challenging.
 Pod metrics could still specified, but this removes the syntactic sugar that simplifies the most common use cases for pod autoscaling.

 If we choose to integrate directly with Prometheus metrics (discussed above), there will need to be a new option in the MetricsSpec to specify it as a metrics source (e.g PrometheusMetricSource).
-Customers would specify a [promql query](https://prometheus.io/docs/prometheus/latest/querying/basics/) to retrieve the metric.
+Users would specify a [promql query](https://prometheus.io/docs/prometheus/latest/querying/basics/) to retrieve the metric.
 The decision to create a PrometheusMetricSource is orthogonal from whether or not we keep existing HPA metrics sources.
 Either way requires changes to the MetricsSpec; Prometheus support can be built alongside or replace existing metrics sources.

 We could also completely diverge from the HPA and start with a minimal autoscaler definition that covers initial node autoscaling use cases.
 This avoids premature abstraction of a generic autoscaling definition.
 However, we’re cautious to start from scratch, as it presumes we can design autoscaling APIs better than the HPA.
 It also makes alignment more challenging in the future.